-Melaleuca blaeriifolia is a small, spreading shrub that reaches a height of one metre with a similar spread.
+Melaleuca blaeriifolia is a spreading shrub that reaches a height of 2 metres (often smaller) with a similar spread.

 Melaleuca blaeriifolia is small enough to be accommodated in most gardens.
 Rockeries and native cottage gardens would be ideal situations for this interesting species.